wmyw96/FAIR/README.md

 packs = algo.run_gumbel((xs, ys), eval_metric=misclass, me_valid_data=valid, me_test_data=test, eval_iter=3000, log=True)
 ```

-In the first row, we specify the number of environments, feature dimension, causal hyper-parameter $\gamma$, and other traininig hyper-parameters.
-We also plug-in our implemented `FairModel` `model` and loss `bce_loss` as input arguments.
+In the first row, we specify the number of environments, feature dimension, causal hyper-parameter $\gamma$, and other training hyper-parameters.
+We also plug in our implemented `FairModel` `model` and loss `bce_loss` as input arguments.
 The second row runs the gradient descent ascent with Gumbel approximation.
-It show the following logs:
+It shows the following logs:

 ```
 FairLinearClassification Predictor Module Parameters: